-The yell is loud, angry and frightening.
-It’s also a fairly natural reaction to a perceived threat, even when it’s a social threat from a 4-year-old kid.
+The yell is loud, angry, and frightening.
+It’s also a fairly natural reaction to a perceived threat.
 For kids, yelling can be both bad (“Shut up!”) and good (“Shut the tiger cage!), but it’s always notable.
-Children react strongly to parental emotion because yelling is such a visceral display of either concern or anger, it pulls kid’s attention instantly.
-No wonder parents obsess over yelling and no wonder there are so many questionable bits of accepted wisdom about raised voices.
+Children react strongly to parental emotion because yelling is such a visceral display of either concern or anger, it pulls kids’ attention instantly.
+No wonder parents obsess over yelling, and no wonder there are so many questionable bits of accepted wisdom about raised voices.

-“I would call them all excuses to explain the behavior we’re going to be doing anyway,” laughs child psychiatrist Dr. Kyle Pruett author of Partnership Parenting, who dismisses the idea of the non-yelling parent as a fiction.
+“I would call them all excuses to explain the behavior we’re going to be doing anyway,” says child psychiatrist Kyle Pruett, M.D., author of Partnership Parenting, who dismisses the idea of the non-yelling parent as a fiction.

 Here are the lessons parents are taught about yelling that may not be true at all.